Teaching Assistant CV Examples & UK Templates

 The summary of your teaching assistant CV is the hiring manager’s introduction to you and all you have to offer.
 These 3-5 sentences should call attention to your skills, relevant experience and even your teaching philosophy while injecting some personality into an otherwise dry document.

-If you’re submitting to a large system or institution, it’s also worth mentioning the name of the position and location you’re applying to so that your application can easily be identified.
+If you’re submitting to a large educational institution, it’s also worth mentioning the name of the position and location you’re applying to so that your application can easily be identified.

 Dedicated teaching assistant with valuable experience working in both secondary-school and university placements.
 Adept in working collaboratively and effectively with colleagues in a team environment to ensure the highest quality of instruction for students.